ajcallegari/scikit-multichannel/docs/source/intro.rst

 Introduction to pipecaster
 ==========================

-Pipecaster is a Python library for building machine learning pipelines out of scikit-learn components.
+Pipecaster is a Python library for automating aspects the ML workflow and for building noise-resistant machine learning pipelines that learn fast from a small number of samples.
 It features:

 - a multichannel pipeline architecture
+- support for scikit-learn compatible components
 - ensemble learning

     - channel ensembles